tonethar/IGME-230-GDD-Spring-2018/projects/project3.md

 - If you worked in a pair, explain what each team member did.
 Remember, everyone is responsible for contributing throughout the project, not just to one aspect.

 ## Presentation
-For Professor Boyle's sections, at the time of our scheduled meeting during finals week, you will present your project to the class in a brief demo. **Attendance for this is mandatory.** For this demo, show us:
+At the time of our scheduled meeting during finals week, you will present your project to the class in a brief demo. **Attendance for this is mandatory.** For this demo, show us:
 - What you made
 - What’s cool, and what you think is “above and beyond”
 - How you overcame any serious challenges